daniellecrobinson/Data-Rescue-PDX/README.md

 Example: find a file with missing metadata?

-  - Let's make a JSON file that includes all the information, including URLs to all the annual reports.
-  - Here's the JSON file I made!

 Here is a sample exercise to take you through creating a metadata file.

 1. Adopt a dataset from [Climate-mirror](https://github.com/climate-mirror/datasets/issues) and check it out and pick a URL to work on.